Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 You know how kids love to play "store" so it stands to reason that those shoppers should have a wallet to pay for their purchases.
 To find the instructions to make this cereal box wallet for business cards, go to Vicki’s Vault.

 This is really an amazing project.
-The tutorial at BY STEPHANIE is easily understood and her pictures are very helpful.
+The tutorial at Our Home Story is easily understood.
 This is definitely something I'm going to have to make.

 Retablos were wooden boxes used by Peruvian people to depict important historical, religious or everyday events.
 You can make a retablos of your own by following the directions that you can find at Kids & Glitter.